-Search and find a letting meeting your preferences among the 8,414 great options from numerous providers in Lake District National Park.
-With HomeToGo you can easily compare the prices of each property from various partners to discover the best deal and save up to 41%.
+Discover a letting meeting your preferences among the 11,228 great options from numerous providers in Lake District National Park.
+With HomeToGo you can easily compare the prices for each rental from various partners to discover the best deal and save up to 47%.

-Rent a holiday apartment, home or cottage in Lake District: from £37 per night
+Rent a holiday home, apartment or cottage in the Lake District from just £37 per night

 Recommended pet-friendly holiday lettings

-We analysed price data and rendered them in this graph, which shows holiday letting prices for the next twelve months in Lake District.
-Prices in a week of August (03/08 - 10/08) go up to £121 per night, which is the highest average price in the next 12 months.
-Prices decrease in a week of January (12/01 - 19/01), where average prices are £72.
+We analysed price data and summarised them in this graph, which shows holiday letting prices for the next twelve months in the Lake District.
+Prices during one week in July (27/07 - 03/08) go up to £122 per night, which is the highest average price in the next 12 months.
+Prices decrease during one week of January (12/01 - 19/01), when average prices are £77.

-Check out the graph above to find out how many holiday rentals are available in Lake District (in %).
-The week with the lowest percentage of available accommodations is in August (18/08 - 25/08).
-On the other hand, the week with the most available offers is in December (01/12 - 08/12).
+Check out the graph above to find out how many holiday rentals are available in the Lake District (in %).
+The week with the lowest percentage of available properties is in December (22/12 - 29/12).
+On the other hand, the week with the most available offers is in September (28/09 - 05/10).

 Lake District cottage rentals: discover a beautiful UK destination

 Located in the north west of England, the Lake District is a stunning landscape of mountains, valleys, picturesque villages and, yes, a multitude of lakes.
 This beautiful area is one of England’s top tourist destinations and provides an excellent space for outdoor recreational pursuits, especially hiking and fell-walking.
-Lake District holiday lettings provide a base from which to explore the many historic and natural sights of this cosy and quintessentially English destination.
+Lake District holiday cottages provide the perfect base for exploring the many historic and natural sights of this cosy and quintessentially English destination.

 How to get to the Lake District